dylanjcastillo/chatgpt-desktop/README.md

 ## Usage

 Once the app is running, you can interact with ChatGPT directly from your desktop.
 To open the app quickly, use the shortcut key `Cmd+Shift+0`.
+You can also hide the app using the same shortcut.

 ## Contributing